btccom/btc_pool_docs/explorer/README.md

 # CloverPool Explorer API V3

-Your applications can access the data of Bitcoin network via the API provided by CloverPool.
+Your applications can access the data of Bitcoin Cash and Litecoin network via the API provided by CloverPool.

 + Telegram: https://t.me/CloverPoolGroup
 + Twitter: https://x.com/CloverPool_com